-• Use of digital content
+Use of digital content

 The information about the use of content offers different parameters such as what contents are the most visited or are the most consumed.
-In the WEB applications exist several tools in order to know the user's behaviours, while in the WEB contents is possible to adapt these, for achieve the biggest impact in the public.
+In the web applications exist several tools in order to know the user's behaviours, while in the web contents is possible to adapt these, for achieve the biggest impact in the public.

-The DID user interface will be design so that the content will be tailored on user profile: it will take into account user's location, the device used when accession SOMEDI functionalities, the language settings, user's time zone.
+The DID user interface will be design so that the content will be tailored on user profile: it will take into account user's location, the device used to access SoMeDi functionalities, the language settings, user's time zone.